cwestend/BClumpy_iNNterpol/README.md

 We trained a new Neural Network (NN) over the more than 124k models of CAT3D-WIND (see http://cat3d.sungrazer.org/) of H\”onig, S. F., & Kishimoto, M. 2017, ApJ, 838, L20 (https://iopscience.iop.org/article/10.3847/2041-8213/aa6838) in the manner of https://github.com/cwestend/iNNterpol but adding a Residual Network (ResNet) configuration to be able to cope with the deeper layer configuration.

-To reduce the dimensionality of the data (torus flux models in 105 points in wavelength) we first applied a Convolutional Auto Encoder (CAE) with a bottleneck of 32 neurons (see provided [model.py](model.py)).
-On the resulting 32 embeddings we then trained a custom NN.
+To reduce the dimensionality of the data (torus flux models in 105 points in wavelength) we first applied a Convolutional Auto Encoder (CAE) with a bottleneck of 32 neurons (see provided encoder [model_encoder.py](model_encoder.py)).
+On the resulting 32 embeddings we then trained a custom NN (see provided [model.py](model.py)).
 This custom NN consists of 32 layers, each with 128 neurons, fully connected and propagating the residuals skipping 2 layers.

 The code is provided together with the trained weights of the CAE used and NN in order to be able to rapidly reconstruct each model flux for the corresponding parameters.